apel/monitoring/docs/setting_up_VM_with_app.md

 Then follow these steps from within the machine:
 - yum remove git && quattor-fetch && quattor-configure --all
 - cd /usr/share/DJANGO_MONITORING_APP/monitoring
-- modify the file settings.py, specifically the dict called DATABASES, to include the right credentials so as to access the right dbs
+- modify the file settings.py, specifically the dict called DATABASES, to include the right credentials and database names
 - cd ..
 - source venv/bin/activate
 - systemctl restart httpd